-Alters can also be intentionally induced.
-This sadistic act is sometimes called “deliberate trauma-based dissociation,” or “trauma-based mind control” and is usually accomplished by the use of torture (although young survivors report having been dissociated through the use of harmonics and other more technical means).
-People wishing to have total control over another person can use electroshock, water-boarding, drugs, isolation, sensory deprivation and other means to force their victim to radically dissociate, to push them past the limit of integration, leaving what can be seen, essentially, as a blank slate; a kind of place-holder, alternate persona for them to manipulate at will.
+Alters can be intentionally induced.
+This sadistic act is sometimes called “deliberate trauma/technology-based dissociation” (DTBD).
+The splitting of consciousness is usually accomplished by the use of torture, although young survivors report having been dissociated through the use of hypno-lights, harmonics and other more technical means.
+People wishing to have total control over another person can use electroshock, water-boarding, drugs, isolation, sensory deprivation and other means to force their victim to radically dissociate – to push them past the limit of integration, leaving what can be seen, essentially, as a blank slate; a kind of place-holder, alternate persona for them to manipulate at will.

-Once a victim is “split,” or “dissociated,” that part can be trained and programmed through post-hypnotic suggestion and other more technical means.
+Once a victim is “split,” or “dissociated,” the newly created alter can be trained and programmed through post-hypnotic suggestion, conditioning and other more technical means.
+The act of deliberately splitting a person’s consciousness and then manipulating the alter for total compliance and exploitation has been called trauma-based mind control, or TBMC.
 This cruel art has been refined, over the centuries, to an astonishing level of sophistication.

 There may be parts that have been programmed to perform only one task or operation, or an unlimited number of operations.
 A part may be designed and programmed to be a complex, or very simple entity.
 A part may be programmed to believe it is a non-human life form, or even an inanimate object.
 Perpetrators of these heinous crimes can control which alter they want to “come forward” by using access codes they have programmed into the alters.
 These triggers might be numbers, colors, symbols, sounds, words, etc.

-Many victims of DID have hundreds of alternate, programmed personalities.
+Many victims of DIR have hundreds of alternate, programmed personalities.
 They’re typically programmed to have no memory of having been switched after they return to their original state.
-The front personality may or may not notice they have “lost time.”
+The more sophisticated the programming, the less likely the victim will consciously register any time lost, or any incongruities in their surroundings or contextual reality.
+This complete lack of awareness of having been switched, or even of having functional alters is common.